Hungry Healthy Happy

 Stuffed Baked Potato with a text title overlay.

 Tuna Stuffed Baked Potatoes are such a budget friendly and versatile meal.
 Easy to adapt with different vegetables, it's a comforting lunch that the whole family will love.
-Crispy baked potatoes stuffed with cheese, tuna, sweetcorn and sun dried tomatoes.
+Crispy baked potatoes stuffed with cheese, tuna, sweetcorn and sun-dried tomatoes.

 Four stuffed baked potatoes on a serving board.

-Whenever we are lacking lunch inspiration and don't fancy another sandwich, we always turn to a baked potato.
 Instead of just cutting them open, piling them with toppings and serving them up, we like to scoop out the potato, mix it with other ingredients, stuff it back in to the skin and cover it with cheese and put it under the grill.
 It's the best way to eat baked potatoes.

 Jump to: